louisgavalda/web-applications-patterns/README.md

 See the [Django Ninja tutorial](https://django-ninja.dev/tutorial/).
 Django Ninja is already installed, you don't need to take care of that.
-Simply draw inspiration from the [CRUD example](https://django-ninja.dev/tutorial/other/crud/) and try to adapt it for our books management application.
+Simply draw inspiration from the [CRUD example](https://django-ninja.dev/tutorial/other/crud/) and try to adapt it for our notes taking application.

 ## Single Page Application (SPA)